 Gold Trading Options for Indians

 Indian traders can access gold through multiple channels: MCX gold futures on Indian exchanges (SEBI regulated, INR-denominated), XAU/USD CFDs through international brokers (USD-denominated, higher leverage), Gold ETFs on NSE/BSE, and Sovereign Gold Bonds (investment, not trading).
 For active trading, XAU/USD CFDs offer the best combination of leverage, liquidity, and flexibility.
 See our broker review.
+For a detailed breakdown of fees and features, see our XM broker review for Indian traders.

 Gold Trading Strategies for IST Hours